jon-brandy/hackthebox/Categories/Pwn/Hellhound/README.md

 Why do we need canary??
 No need to explain this in detail I guess, already learned heap, I'm guessing you already familiar with canary.
 So our return address is consist of --> leaked stack address + padding.

+Anyway we still have a problem, after freeing our input, the program terminates itself (goes to return 0).
+Well we don't want that to happen.
+This is where **House of Spirit** come in play, we need to make a fake chunk, the fake chunk can't be like our casual junk (8 bytes A or whatever).
+It must be a NULL (0) or actual chunk.